 See the kit list.
 IMPORTANT: please label all your kit, or you probably won’t get it back at the end!
 It is amazing how much kit gets lost at camp.
-Biros work well on fabric, nail varnish is good for marking plates etc.
+Biros or Sharpies work well on fabric.

-Please help your cub to pack the bag so that he knows where each item is.
+Please help your cub to pack the bag so that they know where each item is.
 We are always amazed at how many items that “Mum didn’t put in the bag” are really there all the time.

-Please don’t let him bring any electronic gadgets, in case they get lost or damaged.
-So, no DS’s and no phones!
+Please don’t let them bring any electronic gadgets, in case they get lost or damaged.
+So, no games consoles and no phones!